moiseevigor/moiseevigor.github.io/_posts/2026-05-15-geometry-of-seeing-cut-time-open-problem.md

 **separatrix** (the Euler spiral, $k \to 1$), plus the **abnormal** extremals.
 For these, the Maxwell-stratum bookkeeping is more delicate: the symmetry group acts with degeneracies, some strata collide, and the tidy "first tie at $4K(k^2)$" argument needs case-by-case care.
-Sachkov's papers handle them, but the analysis is intricate and not reducible to the one-line calculation that works for the generic case.
+Sachkov's papers handle them family by family, but the analysis is intricate and not reducible to the one-line calculation that works for the generic case — and what stays delicate is making the treatment *uniform* across the seams where the families meet.

 <aside id="note-abnormal">
-An <strong>abnormal extremal</strong> is a candidate geodesic on which the Pontryagin Hamiltonian degenerates (the multiplier $\nu = 0$ of Part 2).
+An <strong>abnormal extremal</strong> is a candidate geodesic on which the Pontryagin Hamiltonian degenerates (the multiplier $\nu = 0$ of Part&nbsp;2).
 On $\mathrm{SE}(2)$ they exist but are never strictly optimal — yet ruling them out rigorously, uniformly, is part of what makes a complete proof hard, and it is the standard sticking point in higher-dimensional sub-Riemannian problems.